anishmendes/anishmendes/README.md

 # 💫 About Me:
 ### Hi there! 👋 I'm Anish Mainali

-I'm a student and frontend developer based in Kathmandu, Nepal.
-Currently, I'm pursuing my passion for technology and AI while expanding my skills in Node.js and backend development. 🚀
+I'm a student and frontend developer based in Chitwan, Nepal.
+Currently, I'm working as full time mernstack developer as freelancer,and my passion for technology and AI while expanding my skills in Node.js and backend development. 🚀

 #### 🖇️What I Love